 ‘euthanasia can be the loving choice in some situations’ – Discuss.

-‘euthanasia goes against God’ – How far do you agree?
+‘euthanasia goes against God’ – Discuss

 Can euthanasia ever be justified?